gusen1989/gusen1989/README.md

 - 👋 Hi, I’m @gusen@
 - 👀 I’m interested in  QA .
-- 🌱 I’m currently learning  курс по #QA Course Vadima ksendzova
+- 🌱 I’m currently learning #QA Course Vadima ksendzova
 - 💞️ I’m looking to collaborate on
 - &📫 How to reach me  a & arunovarsen@gmail.com gusenmagomedov13@gmail.com
 -